Citizenship

 A businessman from Egypt

-Malta citizenship for life, studies and work in the EU
+Malta citizenship to live, study, and work in the EU

 Before obtaining Maltese passports, the investor and his family held a residence permit in Germany.
 Though, this status did not match their needs.